abpframework/abp/docs/en/Blog-Posts/2020-07-01 v3_0_Release/Post.md

 We are now publishing [API documents](https://docs.abp.io/api-docs/abp/2.9/api/index.html) for the ABP Framework and modules in every release.
 So, you can explore the ABP Framework classes much more easier than before.
 Click the the **API Documentation** link on the navigation menu of the [documentation](https://docs.abp.io/en/abp/latest/).

+### Package List

+We have [created a page](http://abp.io/packages) to list all the ABP-related official NuGet and NPM packages.

 ### Others

 * Implemented front-channel server-side clients [sign out](https://identityserver4.readthedocs.io/en/latest/topics/signout.html) for the identity server.